 This resident-run committee is intended to focus on promote resident well-being, encourage work-life balance, prevent and identify burnout; and provide resources to accomplish those goals.

 Frequently Asked Questions

-Have a question about applying?
+Have a question about applying and the program?
 Find the answer to your questions here.

 Following the mandatory hospital orientation in June, interns participate in a departmental orientation where they meet with nurse managers, social workers, occupational therapists, admissions coordinators, and other members of the inter-professional teams in the department.
 They also learn from faculty and senior residents in a “nuts and bolts” series focused on giving them the necessary tools to be successful during their intern year.

 PGY3 residents have a combination of group and individual supervision in psychodynamic psychotherapy and cognitive behavioral therapy each week.
 Most residents are assigned to work with clinical psychologists from outside the hospital who have extensive experience supervising residents and other trainees.
 PGY1 and PGY2s closely work with an attending supervisor and senior residents during their rotations.
 PGY1 and PGY2 residents have supervision in a group format as well as from the attending physician on the service where they are rotating.